Streptococcal infections are any type of infection caused by the Streptococcus ('strep') group of bacteria.

 Some minor strep A infections, such as a throat infection or inner ear infection, will often get better on their own without the need for treatment.

-Non-steroidal anti-inflammatory drugs (NSAIDs) such as paracetamol and ibuprofen may be used to control any pain and fever.
+Paracetamol or non-steroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen may be used to control any pain and fever.
 However, there is some evidence to suggest that NSAIDs can increase the risk of an invasive infection.
 This may be due to NSAIDs masking more severe symptoms, or delaying the immune system's response to infection.

 Aspirin should not be given to children aged under 16.